 “Bless you, sir.”

-With a faint smile Ryard patted the man on the back and walked him outside and down the substation stair to the shift-yard whereupon he discovered a tall man with a long orange coat standing before his lev-han.
+With a faint smile Ryard patted the man on the back and walked him outside and down the substation stair to the shift-yard where he discovered a tall man with a long orange coat standing before his lev-han.

 “Been a while, Mr. Vancing.”